juxt/astro-website/src/pages/blog/json-in-clojure.md

-Although it is unlikely to completely replace a general purpose JSON parsing library like Cheshire or jsonista, clj-lazy-json is one of the few Clojure libraries that offers true streaming behaviour.
+Although it is unlikely to completely replace a general purpose JSON parsing library like Cheshire or jsonista, clj-lazy-json is one of the few Clojure libraries that offers true streaming behavior.
 As a result, it's a great addition to your Clojure JSON toolbox.

 Summarising clj-lazy-json: